ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Where does this person demonstrate room for improvement in this area?
 What level do you think this person is performing at in this area?

 Note that from an unconscious bias perspective, it's better to ask the reviewer to enumerate the examples before asking for a level.
-The alternative may encourage reviewers to choose a level, then cherry-pick examples to justify the level they ve already chosen.
+The alternative may encourage reviewers to choose a level, then cherry-pick examples to justify the level they've already chosen.

 It may make sense to include some higher-level/softer questions at the end: